localstack/localstack.github.io/content/docs/documentation/pro/index.md

 curl -d '{"query":"query {getPosts{id{S}}}"}' http://localhost:4605/graphql/api123
 ```

-For more details, please refer to the self-contained sample published here: https://github.com/localstack/localstack-pro-samples/tree/master/appsync-graphql-api
+For more details, please refer to the self-contained sample published in [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/appsync-graphql-api).

 ## SageMaker

 LocalStack Pro provides a local version of the SageMaker API, which allows running jobs to create machine learning models (e.g., using TensorFlow).

-A basic example using the `sagemaker.tensorflow.TensorFlow` class is provided in this Github repository: https://github.com/localstack/localstack-pro-samples/tree/master/sagemaker-ml-jobs .
+A basic example using the `sagemaker.tensorflow.TensorFlow` class is provided in [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/sagemaker-ml-jobs).
 Essentially, the code boils down to these core lines:
 ```
 inputs = ...  # load training data files
 mnist_estimator = TensorFlow(entry_point='mnist.py', role='arn:aws:...',